StevenMcGown/smcgown/content/blog/kubernetes/6-2-authentication.md

 1) Securing the communication between internal components
 2) Securing management access to the cluster through authentication and authorization mechanisms.

-In this lecture, our focus is on securing access to the Kubernetes cluster with authentication mechanisms, and in the next we will talk about the latter using TLS encryption.
+In this post, our focus is on securing access to the Kubernetes cluster with authentication mechanisms, and in the next we will talk about the latter using TLS encryption.

 ## Authentication Mechanisms
 Above we mentioned different types of users who access the cluster.